The last eight years have been uniquely challenging for public health.

 Panelists:

-Gerard Anderson, PhD, is an expert in health policy and a professor in Health Policy and Management and International Health at the Johns Hopkins Bloomberg School of Public Health.
+Gerard Anderson, PhD, is a professor in Health Policy and Management and International Health at the Johns Hopkins Bloomberg School of Public Health.

 Joshua Horwitz, JD, is co-director of the Center for Gun Violence Solutions, the Dana Feitler Professor in Gun Violence Prevention and Advocacy, and a Distinguished Professor of the Practice at the Johns Hopkins Bloomberg School of Public Health.

-Joanne Rosen, JD, MA, is a senior lecturer in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
+Joanne Rosen, JD, MA, is a practice professor in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.

 Brendan Saloner, PhD, is a professor in Health Policy and Management and Mental Health, and a core faculty member of the Bloomberg American Health Initiative at the Johns Hopkins Bloomberg School of Public Health.